karpit0499/hate-speech-adv/README.md

 For honesty and reproducibility, these grants were made by hand outside Terraform:

 - Two IAM roles on the **Compute Engine default service account** (`<PROJECT_NUMBER>-compute@developer.gserviceaccount.com`), which is the identity that runs `--source` builds and the `ingest` service: `roles/run.builder` (source builds) and `roles/pubsub.publisher` (so `ingest` can publish).
-- The **Workload Identity Federation** pool, provider, and `github-deployer` service account for CI/CD (Phase 8) are created via `gcloud`, not Terraform.
+- The **Workload Identity Federation** pool, provider, and `github-deployer` service account for CI/CD are created via `gcloud`, not Terraform.

 ---

-## What I'd do next

-- **Harden the worker:** wrap message parsing in `try/except` and ack un-parseable payloads (return 204) so only genuinely transient failures emit 5xx and retry; attach a **dead-letter topic** to `worker-sub` so poison messages get parked instead of looping forever.
-- **Dedicated ingest identity:** give `ingest` its own service account with only `roles/pubsub.publisher` instead of leaning on the broad Compute Engine default SA.
-- **Human-review UI** for low-confidence classifications.
-- **Auto-retraining / prompt-tuning loop** fed by reviewed data.
-- **Scheduled hate-rate alerting** via a log-based or scheduled-query metric, beyond the current 5xx alert.
+## Credits

+The v2 direction above comes from an external review by **Andrejs Stepanovs** (July 2026), who read the repo cold and was right about most of it.

 ---